DigiBP/digibp-monterosa/Submission Documents/README.md

 Then the second match.
 Then click on "Complete".
 ![alt text](https://github.com/DigiBP/digibp-monterosa/blob/master/Submission%20Documents/Images/10.second_match.png)

-And finally the third match.
+And finally, the third match.
 Then click on "Complete".
 ![alt text](https://github.com/DigiBP/digibp-monterosa/blob/master/Submission%20Documents/Images/11.third_match.png)

-12. Finally the next step can be choosen.
+12. Finally, the next step can be chosen.
 ![alt text](https://github.com/DigiBP/digibp-monterosa/blob/master/Submission%20Documents/Images/12.next_step.png)

 13. Afterwards an e-mail has been sent with the corresponding information, depending on the choice made in step 12.